Follow these steps to open a gym:

 At the very least, equipment for your gym should be rated for light commercial use.

-Some companies offer lease and hire purchase.
+Some companies offer lease and hire purchases.

 However, remember that exercise equipment devalues quickly, and you can often get used and reconditioned equipment at bargain prices.